trex7/footy-viz/index.md

 	</div>
 	<div class="container" id = "frame-the-d3-container">
 		<div class = "row">
+			<p>Recently, England have been strong performers in international tournaments, finishing in 3rd place in the 2018 World Cup and losing in the finals of the 2020 Euro Cup.</p>
 			<p>Let's compare the players England selected for the 2020 Euro Cup Final against Italy to the lineup that our group thinks would give them the best chance of winning!</p>
 			<p>Click between formations to see how think they should play.</p>
 			<p>We've highlighted the positions of our 3 key players.</p>